 Morning drop-off has the pace and precision you would expect from a high-performing village primary, with the added benefit that children quickly become known, not just recognised.
 With 93 pupils on roll against a capacity of 105, Peover Superior sits firmly in the small-school bracket, which shapes almost every aspect of daily life, from leadership visibility to how older pupils support younger ones.

-Academic results are a headline strength.
-In 2024, 100% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 42.33% reached greater depth in reading, writing and mathematics, compared with an England average of 8%.
-The scaled scores are equally strong, at 110 for reading, 109 for mathematics, and 110 for grammar, punctuation and spelling.
+Academic results remain a strength.
+In the 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth in reading, writing and mathematics.
+The scaled scores are 104 for reading, 105 for mathematics, and 106 for grammar, punctuation and spelling.

 Admissions are competitive for a school of this size.
 For the Reception entry route, 58 applications were made for 15 offers, around 3.87 applications per place, and the route is recorded as oversubscribed.